-Germany's largest Media Broadcasting corporation adopts Azure for Big Data Management of discrete media files
+Germany's largest Media Broadcasting giant adopts Microsoft Azure to build Big Data Analytics solution

 The client wanted to modernize their existing legacy system to provide support for high-quality media broadcasting of more than 800 TV, radio, and live events per year across Germany.
 Their existing legacy system allows users to get registered for the event and upload relevant content for Live broadcasting.
 However, it had limited architectural support to manage structured and unstructured User Generated Content (UGC), such as large discrete media files, user information, word documents, PDF files, and audio content.
 The system uses on-premise SQL database approach to store UGC, which resulted in storage costs overhead of more than $7000/month.
 They wanted to minimize the storage costs and required a scalable and secure data management platform.